Jovie-Liu/Low-Rank-Conv-TasNet/README.md

 **Summary:**
 - **$k_{\mathrm{eff}}$ remains the best checkpoint-based rank rule**, giving the strongest final performance at epochs 10, 5, and 1.
 - **Later factorization is consistently better**: epoch 10 outperforms epoch 5 and epoch 1 across all rank schedules.
-- **Descending rank schedules are consistently stronger and converge faster than ascending ones**, showing that layer-wise rank allocation matters, not just overall compression.
+- **Descending rank schedules are consistently slightly stronger and converge faster than ascending ones**, showing that layer-wise rank allocation matters, not just overall compression.
-- **Random-init factorized training is harder, but not always bad**: some structured settings, especially **descending rank schedules** and **moderate rank compression**, work much better than random-init with large ranks.
 - The overall pattern suggests that **$k_{\mathrm{eff}}$ is best for preserving learned structure**, while **more structured or more constrained rank schedules may be better for training factorized models from scratch**.

 ---

 ### Experiment 3 — Random Initialization

+We train the factorized model from scratch with random initialization, without warm-up pretraining.
+Here $k_{\mathrm{eff}}$ is the effective rank distribution of the best vanilla Conv-TasNet checkpoint.
+We experiment with various rank structures, including uniform rank and ascending/descending ranks with different shapes and rates (linear, convex, concave).

 | Rank | Compression Ratio | Best Loss after Training |
 |---|---:|---:|